Eyelid surgery can restore a more youthful appearance to the entire face.

 When is eyelid surgery desirable?

-You may wish to have an eyelid surgery to improve your overall facial appearance, or to help correct the effects of aging.
+You may wish to have an eyelid surgery to improve your overall facial appearance, or to help correct the effects of ageing.
 Eyelid surgery is used to lift, tighten or reposition tissues.
 For patients who desire a more superior result, eyelid surgery may be combined with a brow lift or facelift.
 To improve the longevity of treatment, we advise patients to adopt a quality skincare regime.

 Types of eyelid surgery